 Getting approved for the Disability Tax Credit (DTC) can open up a number benefits to those who qualify.
-Not only may you be eligible to receive $1,600 to $2,000 a year ($3,000-$4,000 for children) but it also opens up doors to other benefits and supplements.
+Not only may you be eligible to receive $1,900 to $2,200 a year ($5,500-$6,000 for children) but it also opens up doors to other credits and benefits.

 Claiming the disability tax credit retroactively, in previous years, can result in a substantial tax credit from the Canada Revenue Agency (CRA).
-The total amount received can vary for a variety of reasons, the primary one being when an individual’s eligibility for the Disability Tax Credit (DTC) first began.
+The total amount received can vary for a variety of reasons (the amount varies from province to province, if you’re claiming for someone under the age of 18 and if you qualify as a caregiver), but the primary one is when an individual’s eligibility for the Disability Tax Credit (DTC) first began, as you can file for the credits going back the past ten years.

 The year of getting diagnosed with a condition is often not the same year eligibility for the DTC first began.
-Often symptoms are present long before that year.
-During your free consultation, we will determine what year you first became eligible for the disability tax credit, by reviewing your information and focusing on the details the CRA looks for when making their decision.
+Often symptoms are present long before being officially diagnosed with a condition.

-An adept understanding of the eligibility criteria is required to determine the year eligibility begins for the disability tax credit.
+An adept understanding of the eligibility criteria is required to determine the year eligibility first began for the disability tax credit.

 Once approved for the Disability Tax Credit, you will continue to be eligible to receive the disability tax credit every year.
-The potential savings for the disability tax credit is $1,600 to $2,000 a year.
-Over ten years that is savings of $16,000-$20,000.
+The potential savings for the disability tax credit is $1,900 to $2,200 a year.
+Over ten years that is savings of $19,000-$22,000.
+These figures do not include the additional amounts if you’re claiming on behalf of a dependant under the age of 18 or if you qualify for the Canada Caregiver Credit.

 One advantage of using our service is that we will make sure you are informed about all of the programs available to you and continue to provide you with guidance in the future.